Hyperlexia - what is hyperlexia - child with hyperlexia. Bright Tots - Information on child development - Autism information.

 Many have no family history of disorders, though several families were positive for autism and learning disability in the

 previous generation.
-Individuals with Aspergers's Syndrome were described as clumsy and uncoordinated, while
+Individuals with Aspergers's Syndrome were described as clumsy and uncoordinated, while autistic

-autistic individuals are often described as being very well coordinated.
+individuals are often described as being very well coordinated.

-Some children with hyperlexia syndrome may be classified as having a Pervasive Developmental Disorder, and while
+Some children with hyperlexia syndrome may be classified as having a Pervasive Developmental Disorder, and while there

-desire to develop social relationships, though they may lack the language skills to do so effectively.
+social relationships, though they may lack the language skills to do so effectively.

-The primary reason for developing a specific diagnostic category for hyperlexia is to assure that hyperlexia is well
+The primary reason for developing a specific diagnostic category for hyperlexia is to assure that hyperlexia is well understood

-behavioral management and for assisting the child in understanding classroom routine.
+and for assisting the child in understanding classroom routine.

-Due to their pre-reading skills it is not expected that these children exhibit a language disorder and odd behaviors, it is
+Due to their pre-reading skills it is not expected that these children exhibit a language disorder and odd behaviors, it is often

-something tangible to look at.
+look at.
 This approach has been used with autistic children who read early.
-The major difference
+The major difference is that autistic children have

-is that autistic children have a reduced ability to utilize the information acquired through reading within meaningful
+a reduced ability to utilize the information acquired through reading within meaningful language.

 Early Signs of Hyperlexia